 It’s finally desert season, right?
 Spring and fall are pretty much ideal in southern Utah: not too hot, not too cold.
 Maybe a puffy jacket at night, but probably you won’t need socks.
 Plus, the mountains are getting snow and rain, there is mud and the aspens have already turned.

 So, last weekend, we went to the mountains.
-The weather was grumpy with chilly temps, wind and clouds.
+The weather was grumpy with chilly temps, wind, and clouds.
 But the sun felt glorious when it was around and there was almost no one else to be seen.

 I set out for a run/hike up towards Amethyst Lake, at about 10,000 feet.
-I was going light and fast with water, a wind jacket and a wool beanie.
+I was going light and fast with water, a wind jacket, and a wool beanie.
 The trail, like most of the trails in the Uintas, is a combination of cobbles and creek crossings, as well as mud puddles and downed trees, along with some brief but lovely sections of buff dirt.
 After I navigated a boulder field and then found myself tip-toeing through a bog, with snow in the shadows, the wind chill and some particularly dark clouds convinced me to turn around.
 I did get a view of Lamotte Peak, but not the whole cirque.
-It’s possible a recent reminiscence of another scary day on the mountain was affecting my judgement… But it was cold up there!
+It’s possible a recent reminiscence of another scary day on the mountains affecting my judgment… But it was cold up there!

 RK, meanwhile, was fishing Stillwater Creek.
 Smaller cutthroats were caught on teeny tiny parachute dry flies and a big brook trout on a streamer of some kind.
-Overall, with the wind and cold the fishing was not-great to medium, at best.
+Overall, with the wind and cold, the fishing was not-great to medium, at best.